 Cloud native architectures, containers, DevOps, and SysAdmin

-Consider my recent blog post on [Docker containers and kubernetes)(/machine_learning_infrastructure_deployment_and_notebook_management) for a more current discussion of DevOps and k8s.
+Consider my recent blog post on Docker containers and kubernetes for a more current discussion of DevOps and k8s.

 The discussion begins with consideration of classical (ca. 2000 server-side system administrative practices) systems administration.
 Most of the early web ran on bare metal on-prem, or on early cloud systems.
-Knowledge required includes OSX/Linux operating systems, HTTP2.0 communications, REST/SOAP systems, relational databases (MySQL, MariaDB, SQLite3, PostgreSQL, Oracle, Microsoft SQL server), filesystems (ext4, xfs, zfs, btrfs), source tarball installation, and more.
+Knowledge required includes OSX/Linux operating systems, HTTP2.0 communications, REST/SOAP systems, relational databases (MySQL, MariaDB, SQLite3, PostgreSQL, Oracle, Microsoft SQL server), filesystems (ext4, xfs, zfs, btrfs), source tarball installation, programming language conventions and dependency troubleshooting, and more.

 During the period after the coronavirus pandemic of March 2020, the convention for cloud-native application architectures relies on some combination of VMs, containers, orchestration tools (Chef, Ansible, Puppet), and cloud-vendor (AWS, GCP, Azure) specific configuration.

-Common knowledge would suggest that the best option for cloud agnostic and cloud-native architectures includes Docker and kubernetes at some level.
-Dockerfiles are considerably similar to shell scripts that would have done the heavy lifting of sysadmin roles in the 2000s, in that they primarily deal with shell-level configuration of environments for a specific single-feature single-purpose design.
+Common knowledge practices suggest that the best option for cloud agnostic and cloud-native architectures includes Docker and kubernetes at some level.
+Dockerfiles are similar to shell scripts that would have done the heavy lifting of sysadmin roles in the 2000s, in that they primarily deal with shell-level configuration of environments for a specific single-feature single-purpose design and compilation or install target.

 devops